zsolt-szekeres/youtube_news/README.md

 # Setting up Linux development environment

 Tested on Linuxmint 21.3 , which is a debian-like system.
+(Also works from Ubuntu WSL from Windows.)

 1. Install NVIDIA Geforce Drivers https://www.cyberciti.biz/faq/ubuntu-linux-install-nvidia-driver-latest-proprietary-driver/